Abert's squirrel: Taxonomy

-The currently accepted scientific name for Abert's squirrel is Sciurus aberti Woodhouse.
+The currently accepted scientific name for Abert's squirrel is Sciurus aberti Woodhouse, 1853.
+Woodhouse had initially described the species as Sciurus dorsalis in 1852, but this name turned out to be preoccupied by Sciurus dorsalis Gray, 1849 (now a subspecies of variegated squirrel S. variegatoides), and thus the present species was renamed.

 There are nine recognized subspecies, including the Kaibab squirrel (S. a. kaibabensis), formerly recognized as a separate species (S. kaibabensis).
 The nine subspecies are listed in the Distribution section.

 Physical characteristics

 Abert's squirrels are 46–58 cm long with a tail of 19–25 cm.
-The most noticeable characteristic would be their hair ear tufts, which extend up from each ear 2–3 cm.
+They are easily recognized by their long ear tufts, which extend up from each ear 2–3 cm.
 This gives this species a striking similarity to the Eurasian red squirrel, aside from its differing dark coloration.

-They typically have a gray coat with a white underbelly and a very noticeable rusty/reddish colored strip down their back.
-Abert's squirrels found in Colorado rocky mountain foothills appear black all over as shown in the adjacent image.
+Abert's squirrels vary in color across their range.
+Most populations have a gray coat with a reddish stripe down the back, a dark stripe along the side, and a white underbelly.
+Some populations lack the reddish back stripe, instead having fully gray upperparts.
+A fully black color morph is present in the foothills of the Rocky Mountains in Colorado.
+Abert's squirrels on Arizona's Kaibab Plateau, commonly known as Kaibab squirrels, have black underparts and a striking white tail.

 Distribution

 Abert's squirrel is confined to the Colorado Plateau and the southern Rocky Mountains of Colorado, Utah, Arizona, and New Mexico; its range extends south in the Sierra Madre Occidental to Chihuahua and Durango in Mexico.
-Abert's squirrel also extends a short distance into Wyoming where ponderosa pine (Pinus ponderosa) is present.
+Abert's squirrel also extends into Wyoming where ponderosa pine (Pinus ponderosa) is present.
 Abert's squirrels transplanted to the Graham and Santa Catalina Mountains of Arizona have established stable populations.
 Mellott and Choate reported Abert's squirrels present in the Spanish Peaks State Wildlife Area, 43 mi southeast of the previously known Abert's squirrel range.

 The distribution of Abert's squirrel subspecies in the Southwest is coincident with the disjunct ponderosa pine forests.
 Subspecies distributions are as follows: